aaronm7n/Messenger_App/README.md

         src= "code_snippets/mongoose.png" />
 </p>

+### Socket.io Sever Initialization

 ### Routing

-In this example we can see how our routin is handled after database connection!
+In this example we can see how our routing is handled after database connection!
 We made a folder for each route of our page, but by using index we have made highway to all of them in one page, which allows us to use run our server using just index for multiple routes on one clean page.

 <p align="center">
     <img